-- stay off your leg when possible and keep it up when you’re resting
+- avoid putting weight on your leg where possible, and keep it up when you’re resting

 - put an icepack on the sore area for 20 minutes at a time, using a covered icepack or bag of frozen peas.
-Repeat every two to three hours
+Repeat every 2 to 3 hours

 - take simple painkillers like paracetamol or anti-inflammatories like ibuprofen.

 If you have muscle cramps, gently stretching the muscles should help.
 This is true for many other types of leg pain, too.

 If you have pins and needles, just moving around should ease the discomfort.

 Looking after your health generally – getting enough sleep, drinking enough water, getting some regular exercise, not smoking, being a healthy weight – might also help.

 Any treatment you need will depend on the cause.
 Doctors, physiotherapists, podiatrists and other health professionals can all provide treatments, depending on the cause.